Is Permanent Life Insurance Worth It? Not for Most

 Generally speaking, most people don’t require the extensive, long-lasting coverage that permanent life insurance offers.

-Permanent life insurance is also very expensive, anywhere from 5 to 15 times as much as term life insurance.
+Permanent life insurance is also very expensive; higher premiums cost 5 to 15 times as much as term life insurance.
 You can secure the coverage you need at a fraction of the cost with a term policy.

 “Cash value” isn’t that valuable